-- A person may not be appointed as a member of a board for social service occupations if that person - - (a) is not a South African citizen and ordinarily resident in the Republic; - (b) is an unrehabilitated insolvent; - (c) is disqualified under any law from practising that person's profession; - (d) has been convicted of an offence in the Republic, other than an offence committed prior to 27 April 1994 associated with political objectives, and sentenced to imprisonment without the option of a fine or, in the case of fraud, any other offence involving dishonesty or any sexual offence, to a fine or imprisonment or both; - (e) subject to subsection (2), has been convicted of an offence in a foreign country and sentenced to imprisonment without the option of a fine or, in the case of fraud, any other offence involving dishonesty or a sexual offence, to a fine or imprisonment or both;
+- (1) A person may not be appointed as a member of a professional board if that person - - (a) is not a South African citizen and ordinarily resident in the Republic; - (b) is an unrehabilitated insolvent; - (c) is disqualified under any law from practising that person's profession; - (d) has been convicted of an offence in the Republic, other than an offence committed prior to 27 April 1994 associated with political objectives, and sentenced to imprisonment without the option of a fine or, in the case of fraud, any other offence involving dishonesty or any sexual offence, to a fine or imprisonment or both; - (e) subject to subsection (2), has been convicted of an offence in a foreign country and sentenced to imprisonment without the option of a fine or, in the case of fraud, any other offence involving dishonesty or a sexual offence, to a fine or imprisonment or both; - (f) has at any time been removed from an office of trust on account of breach of fiduciary duty; - (g) has been found guilty of unprofessional conduct in terms of this Act.

-- (f) has at any time been removed from an office of trust on account of breach of fiduciary duty; - (g) has been found guilty of unprofessional conduct in terms of this Act. - (2) An offence contemplated in subsection (1)(e) must constitute an offence under South African law.
+(2) An offence contemplated in subsection (1)(e) must constitute an offence under South African law.

-31. Vacation of office by members and filling of vacancies on social service occupational board
+26. Vacation of office by members and filling of vacancies on professional boards

-- (1) A member of a board for social service occupations must vacate office if the member- - (a) becomes disqualified in terms of section 30 from being appointed as a member; - (b) has been absent from more than three consecutive meetings of the social service occupational board without the leave of the social service occupational board, except on good cause shown; - (c) resigns in writing; - (d) in the case of an elected member of a social service occupational board, ceases to hold a qualification required for his or her election or ceases to represent the category of persons who elected him or her to the board for social service occupations; - (e) is declared by a competent court to be of unsound mind or mentally disordered or is detained under the Mental Health Care Act 17 of 2002; or - (f) is removed from office by the Minister- - (i) in the public interest and for just cause;

-- (ii) after consulting the social service occupational board; and - (iii) after a fair hearing. - (2) Every vacancy on a board for social service occupations arising from a circumstance referred to in subsection (1) and every vacancy caused by the death of a member, must be filled in the same manner in which that member was elected or appointed and every member so elected or appointed holds office for the unexpired period of the term of office of the vacating member.
+- (1) A member of a professional board must vacate office if the member- - becomes disqualified in terms of section 25 from being appointed as a member; - (b) has been absent from more than three consecutive meetings of the professional board without the leave of the professional board, except on good cause shown; - (c) resigns in writing; - (d) in the case of an elected member of a professional board, ceases to hold a qualification required for his or her election or ceases to represent the category of persons who elected him or her to the professional board; - (e) is declared by a competent court to be of unsound mind or mentally disordered or is detained under the Mental Health Care Act 17 of 2002; or - (f) is removed from office by the Minister- - (i) in the public interest and for just cause; - (ii) after consulting the professional board; and - (iii) after a fair hearing. - (2) Every vacancy on a professional board arising from a circumstance referred to in subsection (1) and every vacancy caused by the death of a member, must be filled in the same manner in which that member was elected or appointed and every member so elected or appointed holds office for the unexpired period of the term of office of the vacating member.